 From mountains and lakes to endless skies and grasslands.

-I’ve called Brooks home for 14 years, but I grew up in Kelowna, BC — raised in the Okanagan, surrounded by mountains, warm light, and a family deeply immersed in photography.
+I’ve called Brooks home for 14 years, but I grew up in Kelowna, BC — raised in the Okanagan, surrounded by mountains, summers spent at the lake, and a family deeply immersed in photography.

-My great-grandparents started it, and every generation after added their own chapter.
-I grew up visiting homes lined with frames, flipping through albums filled with well-worn prints, and hearing the stories tied to every captured moment.
+My great-grandparents were the beginning, and every generation after added their own chapter.
+I grew up visiting homes lined with frames, flipping through albums filled with cherished prints, and hearing the stories tied to every captured moment.
 That’s where I learned photography isn’t just art — it’s connection, legacy, memory, and meaning.

 Frame-lined walls and shelves filled with albums — that’s what I want for you, too.